Online Flexible Busy Time Scheduling on Heterogeneous Machines: Proof of Theorem when

 where the inequality is because $t_{I(j)} > k$ and we assumed (based on Proposition \ref{prop: cost-per-person}) that larger machines are more cost efficient. \end{proof}

-\begin{claim} The total credits distributed by $X$ of type $k$ to jobs with $t_{I(j)} \leq k$ is at most $2^{k + 1}$. \end{claim} \begin{proof} We have required that all intervals with the same type must be disjoint, and therefore batch $X$ can intersect at most one interval $I$ of each type $k'$ with $k' \leq k$.
+\begin{claim} The credits distributed by $X$ of type $k$ to jobs with $t_{I(j)} \leq k$ is at most $2^{k + 1}$. \end{claim} \begin{proof} We have required that all intervals with the same type must be disjoint, and therefore batch $X$ can intersect at most one interval $I$ of each type $k'$ with $k' \leq k$.
+Moreover, since any job assigned to an interval has its arrival time and deadline inside that interval, all the jobs in $J(X)$ that are assigned to an interval of type $k'$ are assigned to $I$ above.
 From each such interval $I$, $J(X)$ contains at most $|J_I|$ jobs, and so the total amount of credits awarded by $X$ to jobs associated with $I$ is at most $2^{k'}$.
 The total amount of credits awarded by $X$ to jobs with $t_{I(j)} \leq k$ is therefore upper bounded by $1 + 2 + \ldots + 2^k \leq 2^{k + 1}$. \end{proof}